Questions? Talk to an expert: +44 (0) 1291 689 774

 Customise your trip?

 All itineraries can be walked north to south or south to north.
-Our standard options are shown on the website, but we are always happy to adjust routes to suit your plans.
+Our standard options are shown on the website, but we are always happy to tailor an itinerary to suit your plans.
 If you would prefer different daily mileages, additional rest days or a shorter section of the path, please get in touch.
-We will tailor your itinerary to match your time available, fitness level and preferences.
+We can adjust your itinerary to match your available time, fitness level and preferences.

 Telephone